 Kimberly Fitzpatrick was elected as Judge of the 342nd District Court in November 2018.
-In her first eighteen months, she worked tirelessly to reduce the pending cases on her docket and create a timely and welcoming court that is impartial and fair.
+Since taking office, she has worked tirelessly to reduce the pending cases on her docket and create a timely and welcoming court that is impartial and fair.

 With the support of her incredible team, the 342nd court has tripled the number of cases tried versus the previous years.
 Additionally, she has worked to utilize technology to conduct hearings via Skype, Facebook Live and other applications in an effort to reduce costs and increase convenience and accessibility.
 Of the civil courts, the 342nd court consistently disposes of the most cases each month and has the lowest number of pending cases on its docket.

 Fitzpatrick, the former mayor of Dalworthington Gardens, previously served as managing attorney of Harris Cook, LLP’s Arlington location.
 She also served as in-house counsel for many small businesses, wherein she reviewed contracts, managed litigation, investigated and responded to complaints involving the Texas Workforce Commission, EEOC, OSHA and US Dept. of Labor.

 She is the former President of the Arlington Bar Association and the past president, vice president, director, and co-founder of the Arlington Young Lawyers Association.
 She also served on the unauthorized practice of law committee for the State Bar of Texas.

 She is a Fellow with the Texas Bar Foundation, an honor bestowed upon less than 1% of Texas attorneys each year.
 Prior to serving as judge, she was consistently voted a “Top Attorney” by Fort Worth Magazine and a “Texas Rising Star” in Texas Monthly.
 She was also recently selected for the 40 Under 40 award by Fort Worth Business.